-Dutt’s big, big breakthrough film was Mother India.
-Dutt made an extremely strong impact then (even if the performance is dated today) playing the rebellious son, Birju, whom his mother, Radha (Nargis), finally shoots down to keep the honor of the village intact.
-In a sense, Sunil Dutt’s performance was a precursor to the ‘angry young man’ roles of Amitabh Bachchan.
+Dutt’s big, big breakthrough film came with Mehboob Khan’s Mother India.
+Dutt made an extremely strong impact then (even if the performance is admittedly dated today) playing the rebellious son, Birju, whom his mother, Radha (Nargis), finally shoots down to keep up the honor of the village intact.
+In a sense, Sunil Dutt’s performance was a precursor to the ‘angry young man’ roles of Amitabh Bachchan in the 1970s and ’80s.
 It is a well-known story that while shooting for the film, Nargis was trapped amidst lit haystacks.
 As the flames got higher and higher, Sunil Dutt ran through the fire and rescued her.
-He proposed to her and Nargis married Sunil Dutt and quit films after marriage.
+He then proposed to her Nargis agreed and married Sunil Dutt, quitting films gradually after marriage.

-While his films as an actor and star fitted comfortably by and large within the conventions of mainstream Hindi Cinema, Dutt as Producer-Director always attempted to break out of these conventions.
-The first film he produced – Yeh Rastey Hain Pyar Ke (1963) – takes off from the real life Nanavati murder case and deals with the then taboo topic of adultry.
-Mujhe Jeene Do (1963), one of the best ever dacoit dramas of Indian cinema, is a humane and realistic tale shot on location, while Yaadein is a one-of-a-kind film with just a single actor – Dutt himself – who returns home to find his wife and two sons out and thinks she may have left him.
+While his films as an actor and star fitted comfortably by and large within the conventions of mainstream Hindi Cinema, Dutt as Producer-Director always attempted to break out of these stereotyped conventions.
+The first film he produced, Yeh Rastey Hain Pyar Ke (1963), takes off from the real life sensational ‘Nanavati murder case’ that led to the abolition of the jury system in India and deals with the then taboo topic of adultery.
+Mujhe Jeene Do (1963), co-starring Waheeda Rehman and one of the best ever dacoit dramas of Indian cinema, is a humane and realistic tale shot on location in the Chambal valley, while Yaadein is a one-of-a-kind film with just a single actor – Dutt himself – who returns home to find his wife and two sons out and thinks she may have left him.
 The film ‘s highlight was a sequence where the man is attacked by a bunch of toys berating him for neglecting his family!
 But perhaps the best film made under his banner Ajanta Arts was the Romeo-Juliet type drama set amongst the deserts of Rajasthan, Reshma Aur Shera (1971).
 The film is a retelling of the famous Rajasthani legend about the love of Reshma and Shera amid violent feudal conflict between their clans.
-The film has stunning on location cinematography amid the sweeping sand dunes, unforgettable music by Jaidev (Tu Chanda Main Chandini, Meethi si Chuban etc) and fine lead performances by both Dutt and Waheeda Rehman (who won a National Award as Best Actress), even if by then they were both too old for the roles.
+The film has stunning on location cinematography amid the sweeping sand dunes, unforgettable music by Jaidev (Tu Chanda Main Chandini, Meethi Si Chuban etc) and fine lead performances by both Dutt and Waheeda Rehman (who won a National Award as Best Actress), even if by then they were both too old for the roles.
 Sadly however, the film flopped miserably leaving Dutt in debt of about 35 lakh rupees – an astronomical amount in those days.

 Dutt returned to more formulaic fare to repay his debts with films like Heera (1973), Pran Jaaye Par Vachan Na Jaaye (1973), Zakhmee (1975), Nagin (1976) and Nehle Pe Dehla (1976).
 While not challenging the actor in him at all, fortunately these films did well at the box-office thus enabling him to pay off his dues.

-In 1993, after the communal conflagration in Mumbai following the demolition of the Babri Masjid, Dutt resigned his seat as a Member of Parliament in protest against his party’s mishandling of the situation.
+In 1993, after the communal conflagration in Bombay following the demolition of the Babri Masjid, Dutt resigned his seat as a Member of Parliament in protest against his party’s mishandling of the situation.
 That his commitment to social issues superseded his loyalty to his party was evident even in 1985, when he led a protest against a Congress government for its neglect of slum dwellers.
 After the killer quake in Latur and Osmanabad districts in 1993, Dutt rallied around and collected and handed over to Maharashtra chief minister, Rs.
 4.2 million for the earthquake victims of Maharashtra and personally visited and provided blankets and utensils to the quake victims.

 Sunil Dutt passed away in his sleep due to cardiac arrest in Mumbai on 25 May, 2005.
 He is survived by son, Sanjay and two daughters Priya and Namrata.
-His last film was the comic Munnabhai MBBS (2003) wherein he played father to son Sanjay, though he did do a ‘special appearance’ via computer graphics in Om Shanti Om (2007).
+His last film was the comic Munnabhai MBBS (2003), wherein he played father to son Sanjay, though he did do a ‘special appearance’ via computer graphics in Om Shanti Om (2007).